Moses ben Jacob of Coucy: Biography

-Moses of Coucy lived in the first half of the thirteenth century.
+Moses of Coucy lived in the first half of the thirteenth century, and is believed to have died around 1260.
 His name suggests he was born or raised in Coucy in Northern France.
 He was a descendant of a family of distinguished scholars.
 He was the brother-in-law of Tosafist Shimshon of Sens and Shimshon of Coucy (HaSar MiCoucy).

 He studied under Judah of Paris, and Yehudah HaChasid.
 Following in the latter's footsteps he traveled through Provence and Spain to strengthen religiosity among the Jews and teaching them the way to serve God.

 In 1240 he was one of the four rabbis who were required to defend the Talmud, in a public disputation in Paris, and it is likely that the need for a work like the Sefer Mitzvot Gadol was driven by the decrees against the Talmud which had been promulgated in France, and had led to the confiscation and burning of all Talmud manuscripts in 1242.